-A primary school in Bradford recently found itself under fire from some parents who have called the school’s new healthy eating policy “ridiculous.”
+A primary school in Bradford found itself under fire from some parents who have called the school’s new healthy eating policy “ridiculous.”

-The school has banned items such as sausage rolls, pork pies and squash from packed lunch boxes in a bid to encourage healthy living at an early age.
+The school banned items such as sausage rolls, pork pies and squash from packed lunch boxes in a bid to encourage healthy living at an early age.
 The policy is a whole school policy impacting on all pupils who attend.
 But it does raise the question, can schools really dictate what children eat during the day?

 - 1 or more portions of vegetables or salad as an accompaniment every day